Interview: Edith Hillinger: Building a Life in Art

 EH: I think it’s partly because, you know, looking at a painting is a very quiet activity and we’re living in a world where everybody is bombarded with images that go by quickly.
 More and more people are not able to spend quiet time just with something and their brain, to spend any kind of time with something quiet.

 RW: And we value answers so much more than questions.

 EH: We value data, mountains of data.
 Have you ever turned on a sports program?
 You’d like to see somebody hit a ball or something.
 There are two guys talking.
 And he hit it seventy-two yards, ninety eight times, fifty-two times in this direction—they’re spewing forth data for some reason that I don’t understand. [laughs] Maybe data means you’re smart.
 We’re drowning in data, and I don’t know what it means.

 RW: I don’t either.
-But I think that’s a wonderful thing to hear a gallery owner, say, Julina, appreciating both sides like that.
+But I think it's encouraging to hear a gallery owner wrestling with a question like that.